SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 <br>

-To try the example out, create a demo class named `zcl_demo_abap` and paste the code into it.
+To try the example out, create a demo class named `zcl_demo_abap`.
+If it already exists, reuse it.
+Otherwise, create a new class with a different name.
+Paste the code into it.
+If you choose a different class name, update the class name in the code snippet accordingly.
 The example is not set up to display output in the console.
 So, after activation, you may want to set a break point at the first position possible and choose *F9* in ADT to execute the class.
 You can then walk through the example in the debugger.
 This will allow you to double-click on the variables and check out the contents.
 The example is similar to the one below, however, this only focuses on the method calls and attribute accesses without output preparation among others.

 ```abap